janul/chapter10-review/chapter10.md

 ## Federation Registry

-Developed by the Australian higher education federation, Federation Registration is a java platform for hosting a single federation.
-Features:
+Developed by the Australian higher education federation, Federation Registration is a Java platform for hosting a single federation.
+Features include:

 * A focus on organizations as the key building block for the federation
 * Allows for organizations to be service providers only